What is TMS Therapy?

 Communication with Staff

 It is important that you feel comfortable at HeadWay Clinic.
 Please feel free to discuss any concerns that you have, and to ask questions as they may arise.
 HeadWay Clinic staff members appreciate learning how we can help make your treatment experience as pleasant as possible.
+Of course, you can stop TMS Therapy anytime you want.

 Your last day of treatment